 Introduction This chapter provides information about what appears in the Policy view a group or agent in the left pane.
-Although most policy deployment func through the repository, you can still select groups and agents to see which deployed there, where they are inheriting them from, and to which policy groups your agents are assigned. tions are done h policies are
+Although most policy deployment func through the repository, you can still select groups and agents to see which deployed there, where they are inheriting them from, and to which policy groups your agents are assigned. when you select tions are done h policies are y subscription

 In this chapter Note: Although some of the same policy functions are available at the gr should use the repository view to create and manage your policies.
 See "Policies in the Repository" on page 21.
-This chapter contains the following topics:
+This chapter contains the following topics: oup level, you Managing

 Торіс Page

 Viewing Policy Deployments 28

 Policy Inheritance 29

 Policy Subscription Groups 30